 If you travel for business often, you should also consider the Ink Business Preferred Credit Card.
 This card offers primary rental car coverage when you use your credit card to pay for a rental agreement and you are renting the car for business purposes.

-You can earn 100,000 Chase Ultimate Rewards points worth $1,250 in travel when you spend $15,000 within the first three months on this card.
+You can earn 100,000 bonus points after you spend $15,000 on purchases in the first 3 months from account opening.
+That’s $1,000 cash back or $1,250 toward travel when redeemed through Chase Ultimate Rewards®.
 In addition, you’ll earn 3x points on the first $150,000 spent on travel and select business categories, along with 1x points on all other purchases.

 Other important cardholder benefits include cell phone protection, free employee cards, trip cancellation and interruption insurance, extended warranties and purchase protection.